liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

     http://localhost:8080/api/jsonws

 The API page lists the portal's registered and exposed service methods.
-Get each method's details by clicking the method name.
-You'll see the full signature of the method, all its arguments, list exceptions that can be thrown, and read its Javadoc!
+To get each method's details, click on the method name.
+You'll see the full signature of the method, all of its arguments, and a list of exceptions that can be thrown.
+For additional information about remote service methods, you can look up the method in Liferay Portal's [Javadocs](http://docs.liferay.com/portal/6.2/javadocs).
 Using a simple form from within your browser, you can even invoke the service method for testing purposes.

 The same API page lists remote services of plugins, too.
 When multiple plugins with remote services enabled are deployed, the API page shows a select box with all available plugin context paths (including the portal's path).
 The select box facilitates switching between the plugins' list of remote services and the portal's list of remote services.

 If you've been paying attention, you already know how to control registration by using the `@JSONWebService` annotation in your `-ServiceImpl` class.
 This